-Risk of executing a limit order at a price lower than the price specified by the Client
+• Risk of executing a limit order at a price lower than the price specified by the Client

-On accounts in CFDs service variant, in the case of limit orders, it is possible to execute the Client's order at a better, the same or worse price than the price specified by the Client in the order.
+For TMS Trader, TMS Prime and TMS Connect systems, in the case of limit orders, it is possible to execute the

+Client's order at a better, the same or worse price than the price specified by the Client in the order.
 The different parameterisation of the TMS Direct system means that limit orders, in the case of this system, can be executed only at the same or better price than the price specified by the Client in the order.